List of monsters in Marvel Comics: Sporr

 Sporr is a giant amoeba monster that first appeared in Tales of Suspense #11 and was created by Stan Lee and Jack Kirby.

-Sporr is a giant amoeba monster created by a scientist that moved into Victor Frankenstein's castle where he used a growth ray on the amoeba.
+It was created by a scientist who moved into Victor Frankenstein's castle and used a growth ray on a regular amoeba.

 Sporr in other media

-Sporr appears in Hulk: Where Monsters Dwell where its vocal effects are provided by Jon Olson.
+Sporr appears in Hulk: Where Monsters Dwell, with vocal effects provided by Jon Olson.